 Facsimile: +233 302 216 410

-If you are travelling to Guinea despite our advice, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
+If you choose to travel to Guinea, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.